CHTC/chtc-website-source/_uw-research-computing/htc-roadmap.md

    To opt into using this additional capacity, your jobs will run on hardware that CHTC does not own.
 Instead, your jobs will "backfill" on resources owned by research groups, UW-Madison departments and organizations, and a national scale compute system: the OSG's Open Science Pool.
 This allows researchers to access capacity beyond what CHTC can provide.
 To learn how to take advantage of additional CPUs/GPUs, visit <a href="https://chtc.cs.wisc.edu/uw-research-computing/scaling-htc">Scale Beyond Local HTC Capacity</a>.
 </details>

-<b>Step Ten</b>
+#### Step Ten
 <details>
    <summary>Move Your Data off CHTC</summary>
    <br>
    Data stored on CHTC systems is not backed up.
 While CHTC staff try to maintain a stable compute environment, it is possible for unexpected outages to occur that may impact your data on our system. <b>We highly recommend all CHTC users maintain copies of important scripts and input files on another compute system (your laptop, lab server, ResearchDrive, etc.) throughout their analysis.
 Additionally, as you complete your analysis on CHTC servers, we highly recommend you move your data off our system to a backed up storage location.</b>
    <br>
    <br>
    CHTC staff periodically delete data of users that have not logged in or submitted jobs in several months to clear up space for new users. <b>Eventually, all users should expect their data to be deleted off CHTC servers and should plan accordingly.
 Data on CHTC is meant to be used for analyses actively being carried out - CHTC is not a long-term storage solution for your data storage needs.
-</details></b>
 </details>